 -Renaldo McLaurin, excerpt from Observations of an Altered World

-Jessica Lawson found herself frozen at attention in her new commanding officer’s office for the second time in three days.
+Jessica found herself frozen at attention in her new commanding officer’s office for the second time in three days.
 She had to admit to herself, even as the man stood in front of her with a glare filled with equal parts rage and utter contempt, this had actually gone a lot better than she’d expected.

 “Is this REALLY how you think things are run, Colonel?
 That the FIRST thing you do under a new command is circumvent THAT commander by running all the way up to the god damned Secretary of Defense?”
 It took several seconds after the general finished speaking before Jessica realized that he was NOT being rhetorical with his questions.

 “Sir, whether we like it or not this IS how things are run.
-And the FIRST thing I did under a new command was get assigned to do a job that we have a dozen administrative people for and the SECOND thing I did provide insight on the first three dozen personnel interviews.”
+And the FIRST thing I did under a new command was get assigned to do a job that we have a dozen administrative people for.
+The SECOND thing I did was provide insight on the first three dozen personnel interviews.”
 Jessica finally dropped her rigid stance enough to make unflinching eye-contact with her superior officer.
 “Getting the Sec-Def involved was, at the earliest, number five on the list, and it saved a HELL of a lot of time doing it this way, rather than having this meeting TWICE, wouldn’t you agree, sir?”

 The thick sarcasm on the final question threw the general off guard as the rage on his expression was momentarily replaced with surprise.
 “HOW DARE YOU-…”